OzzyCzech/ozzyczech.cz/content/macOS/Controll TimeMachine from terminal.md

-# Control Time Machine from the command line
+# Controll TimeMachine from terminal

 You can enable `sudo tmutil enable` or disable `sudo tmutil disable` from command line.
 If you want to run a Time Machine backup right away, just run `tmutil startbackup` or
 `tmutil stopbackup` if you ever want to stop a backup.